ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 For detailed information about each field please refer to [BOLT 04 of the specification](https://github.com/lightning/bolts/blob/master/04-onion-routing.md), the following is just a brief summary:

+- `peer_id`: is the id of the peer that offered us this htlc.
 - `onion`:
   - `payload` contains the unparsed payload that was sent to us from the sender of the payment.
   - `short_channel_id` determines the channel that the sender is hinting   should be used next.
 Not present if we're the final destination.